-If possible, your healthcare provider will treat your fracture with more conservative
+If possible, your healthcare provider will treat your fracture with other treatments,

 You probably won’t need ORIF unless there is some reason your fracture might not heal

-normally with these conservative treatments.
+normally with these other treatments.
 You are more likely to need ORIF if:

-- The pieces of your leg are significantly out of alignment
+The pieces of your leg are severely out of position

-- Your bones haven’t healed normally after undergoing treatments that are more conservative
+Your bones haven’t healed normally after other treatments

-In these cases, ORIF can place your bones back into their proper configuration, increasing
+In these cases, ORIF can place your bones back into their correct position, increasing

-the chance that your bone will eventually heal properly.
-You might need ORIF for a
+the chance that your bone will heal normally.
+You might need ORIF for a fracture that

-fracture that happens anywhere along your tibia or fibula.
-This includes portions
+happens anywhere along your tibia or fibula.
+This includes portions that form part

-What are the risks for tibia/fibula fracture open reduction and internal fixation?
+What are the risks of tibia/fibula fracture open reduction and internal fixation?